jcatapang/deepdrugsearch/index.md

 <img src="https://raw.githubusercontent.com/leeseojun17/deepdrugsearch/master/graphics/nvidia.png" width="96">

 <p style='text-align: justify;'>If you wish to use GPU acceleration, DDS supports NVIDIA® GPU card with CUDA® Compute Capability 3.5 or higher.
-Check the list of CUDA-enabled GPU cards by NVIDIA [here](https://developer.nvidia.com/cuda-gpus).
-Then, download and install [CUDA Toolkit 10](https://developer.nvidia.com/cuda-10.0-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exenetwork).
+Check the list of CUDA-enabled GPU cards by NVIDIA <a href="https://developer.nvidia.com/cuda-gpus">here</a>.
+Then, download and install <a href="https://developer.nvidia.com/cuda-10.0-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exenetwork">CUDA Toolkit 10</a>.
 Windows x86_64 NVIDIA Driver Version should be >= 411.31.
-Find the latest Windows NVIDIA driver [here](https://www.nvidia.com/Download/index.aspx?lang=en-us).
+Find the latest Windows NVIDIA driver <a href="https://www.nvidia.com/Download/index.aspx?lang=en-us">here</a>.
 Disclaimer: DDS is not sponsored by NVIDIA.</p>

 ## Purchase